Bali Nine: Criminal trials

 Sukumaran remained mostly silent throughout the proceedings and blamed amnesia for his poor recollections of events leading to his arrest.
 Trials were scheduled to be completed with verdicts announced before 23 February 2006, before a legal deadline for the group's detention expired.

-Lawrence claimed that she received threats of harm against herself and her family if she did not proceed with the plan to import heroin into Australia; she gave evidence in the Denpasar District Court, that she was ordered to book a flight to Bali.
-She claimed she did not know why she was ordered to travel and her colleague Stephens claims he was also ordered with threats to travel to Bali by Chan, who showed him some photographs of his family, as they were going about their daily lives, saying that they would be killed if he did not co-operate.
+Lawrence claimed that she received threats of harm against herself and her family if she did not proceed with the plan to import heroin into Australia and gave evidence in the Denpasar District Court that she was ordered to book a flight to Bali.
+She claimed she did not know why she was ordered to travel.
+Her co-accused Stephens claimed he was also ordered, with threats, to travel to Bali by Chan, who showed him some photographs of his family going about their daily lives, saying that they would be killed if he did not co-operate.

 Rush further accused Chan of strapping the heroin to his body wearing rubber gloves.
 Chan protested his innocence and defending his silence during his final plea, reading from a two-page statement:

-In sentencing Lawrence, the judges found no evidence to support her claim that her life was threatened and although the prosecutors requested a lighter 20-year sentence due to her early cooperation with police, the judges sentenced her to life imprisonment.
+In sentencing Lawrence, the judges found no evidence to support her claim that her life was threatened and although the prosecutors requested a lighter 20 year sentence due to her early cooperation with police, the judges sentenced her to life imprisonment.
 On the next day, the remaining three defendants, Chen, Nguyen and Norman, were sentenced to life imprisonment as well.
 On 24 January 2006, the prosecutors demanded the death penalty for Sukumaran, this being the first time that a demand of death was put forward for any of the Bali Nine.
 They told the Bali court that there was no reason to show any leniency to the 24-year-old, because he helped organize the heroin smuggling operation.
 The prosecutors also claim that it was Sukumaran who strapped heroin to the bodies of his fellow accused.
-Indonesian police identified Sukumaran as one of the main players, in what they said to be a major smuggling ring.
+Indonesian police identified Sukumaran as one of the main players in what they said to be a major smuggling ring.
 On 26 January, it was also recommended that Andrew Chan receive the death penalty.